cogentcore/core/README.md

 ## General / Widgets

+* #icon props not getting used for resizing icons in button.

 * Use same technique as IconName for FontName and that can be used to trigger chooser for font_family.

 * general system for remembering, using last user-resized size / pos for each window, by window name.  could tag that by screen name as well, or use % values?  probably tag by screen name makes more sense, AND store screen info in this file, so can compute % on the fly for a new screen case, but then store what the user does after that point.